aws-solutions-library-samples/guidance-for-automated-querying-of-amazon-s3-logs-with-amazon-athena/README.md

 ![](assets/batch-ops-copy-job.png)

-* The stack creates multiple resources including an Amazon S3 bucket, logs from the customer provided logs bucket will be pied to the S3 bucket within the “support” prefix
+* The stack creates multiple resources including an Amazon S3 bucket, logs from the customer provided logs bucket will be copied to the S3 bucket within the “support” prefix

 ![](assets/s3-bucket-1.png)